 Minor Assets comprise movable assets not capitalised in terms of the threshold policy of the municipality.
 However, these assets must still be controlled, safeguarded and verified by the municipality.
 They are not capitalised for the number of assets compared to their value does not warrant the complex procedures applicable to asset management, rendering a manageable asset register by concentrating on what is material and significant to the municipality's operation.

 Minor assets shall be expensed in the Statement of Financial Performance and not be capitalised.
-These assets shall not be depreciated or tested for impairment and shall not generate any further transactions, except in the cases where losses are recovered by means of insurance claims or recoveries from disciplinary actions.
+These assets shall not be depreciated or tested for impairment and shall not generate any further

 6. ASSET ACQUISITION

 6.1.
 ACQUISITION OF ASSETS